vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Start Ollama.
 Then retstart the app.<br>
 Look for an open terminal on your desktop and see if the app is already running.
 If it is running then type this url in your broswer: http://127.0.0.1:5000/

+### 4- The model responses have become very poor

+The context size of all Ollama models is limited to 4096 tokens.
+There is no warning when the context is exceeded, but the quality of the responses becomes very poor.

+This happens because Ollama will automatically drop the oldest messages/tokens from the history to make space for the new input.
+You don’t see an error, but earlier conversation context is silently lost.

+Solution:<br>
+Increase the context size by changing NUM_CTX = 16000 in the app.py file.<br>
+Please note that large context sizes will slow down the model.

+The total number of tokens in the message history is continuously printed in the console.
+This will help you monitor the context size.
+Ensure that this value stays below the value that you set for NUM_CTX.

 <br>

 ## Selecting and using models